Algebraic K-theory of quasi-smooth blow-ups and cdh descent: Preliminaries

 Let $X$ be a derived scheme and let $f_1,\ldots,f_n \in \Gamma(X, \sO_X)$ be functions classifying a morphism $f : X \to \A^n$ to affine space.
 The \emph{derived zero-locus} of these functions is given by the derived fibred product

 If $X$ is classical, then $Z$ is classical if and only if the sequence $(f_1,\ldots,f_n)$ is regular in the sense of \cite{SGA6}, in which case $Z$ is regularly immersed.
 A closed immersion of derived schemes $i : Z \to X$ is called \emph{quasi-smooth} (of virtual codimension $n$) if it is cut out Zariski-locally as the derived zero-locus of $n$ functions on $X$.
-Equivalently, this means that $i$ is locally finitely presented and its shifted cotangent complex $\sN_{Z/X} := \sL_{Z/X}[-1]$ is locally free (of rank $n$).
+Equivalently, this means that $i$ is of finite presentation and its shifted cotangent complex $\sN_{Z/X} := \sL_{Z/X}[-1]$ is locally free (of rank $n$).
 A closed immersion of derived Artin stacks is quasi-smooth if it satisfies this condition smooth-locally.

 A morphism of derived schemes $f : Y \to X$ is quasi-smooth if it can be factored, Zariski-locally on $Y$, through a quasi-smooth closed immersion $i : Y \to X'$ and a smooth morphism $X' \to X$.
 A morphism of derived Artin stacks is quasi-smooth if it satisfies this condition smooth-locally on $Y$.
 We refer to \cite{KhanBlowup} for more details on quasi-smoothness.